blind-git/BAR-Tweaks/README.md

 >
 > Make sure that the “Perform URL-Save Endcoding” checkbox is activated.
 >
-> List of Beyond all Reason unit names:
+> List of Beyond all Reason unit names and their code names from the language localization files.
 > - [**BAR-Units**](https://github.com/beyond-all-reason/Beyond-All-Reason/blob/master/language/en/units.json)
 >
 > Documentation for unitdefs:
 > - [**UNIT-DEFS**](https://springrts.com/wiki/Gamedev:UnitDefs)
+>
+> Everything else you may need can be found in the main bar github repo linked at top.

 </details>